-Enter the LoRa parameters into the MultiGeiger
+Modifying the LoRa parameters

-- After the registration was completed, the LoRa parameters need to be entered into the form on the MultiGeiger configuration page (see above). - Now go through the configuration on the configuration page until the settings of the LoRa parameters are displayed and enter them here.
+- After the registration was completed, the LoRa parameters can be transferred to the program. - They can be set up at the configuration site of the Geiger counter (see above). - Go through the configuration site until the settings of the LoRa parameters are displayed.
 Type in the 3 parameters from the TTN console (APPEUI, DEVEUI, APPKEY).

-Enter the HEX values without spaces as they appear in the TTN.
-Example:
+They can be found in your TTN account for each device (see above).
+The HEX values must be entered without spaces as they appear in the TTN.

-The TTN console reads
+Example: | The TTN console reads